mlange-42/chrono-photo/docs/options.md

 _Optional._ Allows for fading outlier blending over frames.
 Format (clamp|repeat)/(abs/rel)/f,v/f,v[/f,v...]

-Parts are:
+Parts between `/` are:
 1. Fading mode: `clamp` or `repeat`.
 Specifies how frames outside the given fade transition are treated.
-1. `abs` or `rel`: specifies where the frames given in the remaining parts relate to.
+1. `abs` or `rel`: specifies where the frames given in the `frame,value` parts relate to.
 `abs` is relative to the first frame in the entire sequence (forward).
 `rel` is relative to the last actually processed frame (backward).
 See the examples.
-1. At least two blend value pairs in the format `frame,value` without additional spaces.
+1. At least two blend value pairs in the format `frame,value` (without additional spaces!).

 **Must be in strictly increasing frame order!**

 Between the specified frames, values are interpolated linearly.
 Values should be between 0 and 1.